Kinvey/kqueue/README.md

         timeLimitMs     0: do not wait, >0: wait ms, -1: unlimited countLimit      >0: at most count, <0: unlimited

+### purgeJobs( jobtype, [matchingRegExp,] cb )

+Delete all queued jobs of type jobtype whose serialized form matches the given regular expression (by default all jobs match).
+Returns the count of jobs deleted.
+This is an administrative command for advanced users only.
+Do not call this command on servers that are listening for jobs.

 ----
 ## Todo